pelagia123/todo-list-tutorial/forms/REACTIVE_FORM.md

 Great job implementing a template-driven form!
 Let's move to second approach, reactive forms.

-We could try to implement the same to do item form using reactive forms, but to fully take advantage of this power form library, you will create a separateand more complex form for gathering basic user info.
+We could try to implement the same to do item form using reactive forms, but to fully take advantage of this powerful form library, you will create a separate and more complex form for gathering basic user info.

 ## Create the component for user info